Track Traction EOS Metrics in Power BI – Part 2

 • As information is updated, you can get notifications on your phone if you have the Power BI app, along with Microsoft Teams

-EOS Metrics Power BI
+Track Traction EOS Metrics in Power BI 6

 • Automatic Status Updates